 It’s summer where I am – the French doors have opened and in comes the breeze.
 And I’m probably in one of the few places in North America that isn’t melting under a spate of equatorial heat and humidity right now.
 It’s true that I turn to specific musics in different seasons.
 These two tracks have nothing ostensibly similar about them at all – except I find them irresistible at the moment.
 They appear to be (deceptively) effortless in their execution.
 They’re catchy, smooth even…though original copies aren’t exactly growing on trees.

-“A Tua Vida É Um Segredo” (Your Life Is A Secret) is a classic, easy-going Brazilian samba, recorded and pressed ca. 1932-1933 in Brazil by the Victor company.
-Victor was extremely active in South America, with major recording hubs and pressing plants in Buenos Aires and Rio de Janeiro.
-They were not the first to arrive, however – Columbia was recording in Brazil in the early years of the 20th century, and so was Odeon and Favorite, pressing loads of 10.5″ discs.
+“A Tua Vida É Um Segredo” (Your Life Is A Secret) is a classic, easy-going Brazilian samba, recorded February 1933 in Brazil by the Victor company.
+Victor was extremely active in South America particularly Argentia, but didn’t become active in Brazil until later, establishing recording hubs and pressing plants in São Paulo and Rio de Janeiro in 1929.
+Columbia had been recording in Brazil periodically from ca. 1910-12, and before them were the Germans: Odeon, Favorite, and Jumbo, pressing loads of 10.5″ discs.
 What was recorded in the early days in Brazil, by and large, was not folkloric – it was military bands and operettas, and other music of elites.
 That said, there were incredible exceptions, such as the string band Grupo Bahianinho, featured on the excellent, now sadly out of print Portuguese String Music: 1908-31 CD on Heritage.

 By the late 1920s, the Brazilian repertoire on 78 was beginning to change.
 Some of the leading artists who bridged the gap between traditional and popular music were just beginning to record.
 A number of renowned talents were involved in the production of this song, early in their careers.
 First, the lead vocal is by Mário Reis (1907-1981), the smooth-voiced samba pioneer who made his name performing with Carmen Miranda and Francesco Alves, among others.
 His soft-spoken vocal style was later an influence on João Gilberto.
 Second is the composer of the song, Lamartine Babo (1904-1963).
 Babo, originally from Rio, became one of the most important composers of Carnival music.
 Eventually, he became popular in radio and television production.
 Finally, there’s the man behind the Grupo da Guarda Velha (“The Old Guard”), Alfredo da Rocha Vianna, Jr., aka “Pixinguinha.”
 Pixinguinha, besides being a top choro musician (flute and saxophone were his specialties), was also a house conductor and arranger for RCA Victor during this period.
 His “Old Guard” at times featured guitarist and cavaquinho player Donga, Bonfiglio de Oliveira on trumpet, Luis Americano on clarinet, Vantuil de Carvalho on trombone, and João da Baiana on the pandeiro.